 In the Louis Vuitton Monogram belt comparison linked below for the buckle, it can be easily noticed how the corner of the fake one is too rounded as well.

 As we said before, there are many fake factories for the Louis Vuitton belts, and, we would like to mention how some blatant fake manufacturers get it wrong by making these corners too rounded, with an arch-like shape.

-The authentic buckle is aligned as follows: the imaginary line between the left edge of the logo should be aligned with the half of the first set of full squares.
+An authentic Louis Vuitton belt’s buckle is aligned as follows: the imaginary line between the left edge of the logo should be aligned with half of the first set of full squares.